finos/FDC3/website/versioned_docs/version-2.0/api/spec.md

 ### Direct Listening and Broadcast on Channels

-While joining User channels (using fdc3.joinUserChannel) automates a lot of the channel behaviour for an app, it has the limitation that an app can only be 'joined' to one channel at a time.
+While joining User channels (using fdc3.joinUserChannel) automates a lot of the channel behavior for an app, it has the limitation that an app can only be 'joined' to one channel at a time.
 However, an app may instead retrieve a `Channel` Object via the [`fdc3.getOrCreateChannel`](ref/DesktopAgent#getorcreatechannel) API, or by raising an intent that returns a channel.
 The `Channel` object may then be used to listen to and broadcast on that channel directly using the [`Channel.addContextListener`](ref/Channel#addcontextlistener) and the [`Channel.broadcast`](ref/Channel#broadcast) APIs.
 This is especially useful for working with dynamic *App Channels*.
 FDC3 imposes no restriction on adding context listeners or broadcasting to multiple channels.

 ### App Channels